 On occasion a pet can be so bothered by an ear infection that is shakes is heads so much that blood vessels in the ear flap (called the pinna) burst.
 This causes an ear (also called aural) hematoma.
 This can be painful, and a dog or cat can traumatize the ear and now it is an emergency.

 The Long Beach Animal Hospital, staffed with emergency vets, is available until the evenings 7 days per week to help if your pet is having any problems like this painful ear hematoma.

 Think of us as your Long Beach Animal Emergency Center to help when you need us for everything from minor problems to major a major emergency.
 We serve all of Los Angeles and Orange county with our Animal Emergency Center Long Beach, and are easily accessible to most everyone in southern California via Pacific Coast Hwy or the 405 freeway.

 If you have an emergency that can be taken care of by us at the Animal Emergency Hospital Long Beach always call us first (562-434-9966) before coming.
 This way our veterinarians can advise you on what to do at home and so that our staff and doctor can prepare for your arrival.
 To learn more please read our Emergency Services page.

 Controlling any allergy is of upmost importance.

 Some dogs have excessive hair inside of the ear canal.
 If this hair is causing a problem it is removed to facilitate cleaning and to let air circulate into the ear canal.
 This should be done routinely, which for most dogs is at least once monthly.
 If you or your groomer are reluctant to remove this hair, we will do it for you.

-Cleaning the ears several times per week with an ear wash with a neutral pH is beneficial.
+Cleaning the ears several times per week with an ear wash with a neutral pH is beneficial once the infection is under control.
 Dogs with substantial waxy buildup might be given an ear wash that contains a cerumenolytic to break up waxy plugs.
 One of our doctors will discuss this if they think it is necessary.